fang-zhiyou/AnotherMe/README.md

 Introduction：

-1. The contents of folder geolife_dataset folder are trajectory data from 10 users selected from geolife dataset.
+1. The contents of folder geolife_dataset folder are trajectory data from 6 users selected from geolife dataset.

-2. The contents of folder VTGA folder are trajectory data from 6 users selected from T-driver dataset.
+2. The contents of folder T-drive_dataset folder are trajectory data from 6 users selected from T-driver dataset.

 3. In VTGAs folder, the gen_virtual_traj.py and public_api.py show the virtual trajectory generation algorithm of AnotherMe system.
 To facilitate testing by others, we will separate the algorithm as a standalone component.